Hunters kill tens of millions of game birds each year for food, sport, and other uses.

 Nets are used in many commercial applications, including sports; you will have to do your homework and decide which net(s) will work best and then tailor to suit your specific need.
 The right net can be used for several applications, when it comes to survival, and have more than one use.

 Need to build a net?
-High strength fishing line rated at 50 – 80 pounds (commonly used for ocean fishing and landing large fish) and even paracord (if you have a lot of it) can be used to build smaller nets from scratch.
+High strength fishing line rated at 50 – 80 pounds (commonly used for ocean fishing and landing large fish) and even paracord (if you have a bunch of it in a survival bracelet for example) can be used to build smaller nets from scratch.
 You need:

 Instruction on tying the right type of knot specific for a net.